11 Easy Steps to Setting a Fall Table

 I love orange for fall, but sometimes it’s overwhelming in my more neutral color scheme in my home.

-Wait for the end of the season sales at Pottery Barn to score a good deal.
+Wait for the end-of-the-season sales at Pottery Barn to score a good deal.

 Step 5: I placed my Currier and Ives plate on the wood charger.